paulgriffiths/astro/README.md

     * Zodiac coordinates of the form 15GE23.
 * Solving Kepler's equation;
 * Converting degrees to hour/minute/second and degree/minute/second formats;
-* Find the Julian date for any given UTC date;
+* Finding the Julian date for any given UTC date; and
-* Convert rectangular to spherical coordinates
+* Converting rectangular to spherical coordinates.

 Who maintains it?
 -----------------